-Restricting visitors was an incredibly difficult but necessary decision for the LifeSpire management team.
-Knowing how important it is for residents to interact with family and friends, LifeSpire’s information technology team shipped iPads to each of the four communities to ensure people could keep in touch.
+Restricting visitors was an incredibly difficult but necessary decision for the LifeSpire of Virginia management team.
+Knowing how important it is for residents to interact with family and friends, LifeSpire of Virginia’s information technology team shipped iPads to each of the four communities to ensure people could keep in touch.

-“The team is working closely with staff on-site to use technology in a way that we hope will keep our residents connected,” said LifeSpire’s Vice President of Information Technology Robert Wilbanks.
+“The team is working closely with staff on-site to use technology in a way that we hope will keep our residents connected,” said LifeSpire of Virginia’s Vice President of Information Technology Robert Wilbanks.
 “We feel these connections are vital to the health and wellbeing of our residents and will do whatever we can to make it happen.”

 Team members at The Culpeper are also taking advantage of inhouse television stations to broadcast important updates, live entertainment from team members and virtual workouts with fitness instructors.
 Residents can also receive assistance with online grocery orders to ensure they have access to everything they need.
 Additionally, the resident services team has kicked digital activities into high gear with video-based Bible study, health talks and online games.

 Residents, family members or friends can contact The Culpeper directly for assistance in arranging alternative means of communication with loved ones.
 Questions may be submitted via email at firstname.lastname@example.org.